ivanadelcarmen/cdk-isbn-analyzer/README.md

      --data-binary "example.jpg"
 ```

+The source name of the images can differ from the name assigned in the `filename` parameter, but the file extension should be identical and included to facilitate filtering files and visualization in S3.

 The REST API has a request validator, configured S3 integration, and sufficient CloudWatch permissions to log each request and response into a Log Group.
 The integrated S3 responses include 200 and 400 status codes and apply JSON content types.
 Optional configurations can be set up for the S3 bucket using the `config.conf` file such as bucket name and S3 Lifecycle Rules.

 The S3 bucket is configured as an event source that triggers a Lambda function which uses Amazon Rekognition as a `boto3` client to detect text from the uploaded images.
 This Lambda function has a Python 3.12 runtime, a five-second timeout to allow API retrieval, and basic execution permissions —including CloudWatch logging—, Rekognition access, and minimal read and write policies attached.